-2. Assessments and examination results 2018/19
+Assessments and examination results 2019/20

-The overall first-attempt pass rate was dragged down by the examination performance of the new intake to the part-time PCLL (just about 50%) while the same of both the full-time and part-time Year 2 indeed increased (83.5% and 84.7% respectively).
-The pass rate after the supplementary exams in August were 96% (full-time), 82.8% (part-time Year 1) and 100% (part-time Year 2).
+5. The online teaching arrangement seemed to have an impact on the first attempt pass rate of the full-time cohort.
+The overall first-attempt pass rate was dragged down by the examination performance of the full-time students (just about 76.1%) while the same of part-time students increased (72.2% for Year 1 and 83.1% for Year 2).
+The pass rate after the supplementary exams in August were 96% (full-time), 92.8% (part-time Year 1) and 99% (part-time Year 2).
 The Board of Examiners awarded overall distinction to the top 10% of the cohort among over 360 full-time and part-time Year 2 students in total.
-All the top ten students are HKU law graduates, either with a mixed-degree LLB or an LLB.
+All the top ten students are HKU law graduates, either with a mixed-degree LLB or a JD.